-A couple months ago I set up my Worm Factory 360 vermicomposting bin, and my little community — lovingly dubbed Wormville — has been plugging along productively.
+A couple months ago I was given a Worm Factory 360 vermicomposting bin to test in my garden, and my little community — lovingly dubbed Wormville — has been plugging along productively.
 Here’s a look beneath the lid…

 Every week I add a handful or two of kitchen scraps to the bin, and a layer of shredded paper on top to absorb the moisture and balance out the green-to-brown ratio.